nuejs/nue/packages/examples/simple-blog/blog/class-naming-strategies.md

 ## Exploit the power of selectors

-On the development side, CSS itself involves visual design skills.Bringing a layout to life requires not just coding, but typographic, spacing and color sensibilities.
+On the development side, CSS itself involves visual design skills.
+Bringing a layout to life requires not just coding, but typographic, spacing and color sensibilities.
 CSS skills give developers control over the final look and feel.

 [! img/dashboard-1.png]